OpenNMT/OpenNMT-py/docs/source/examples/LanguageModelGeneration.md

 ## Step 4: Generate output
 Options contained in the loaded model will trigger language modeling inference.
 When batch mode is used the end of sequences will be repeated in the predictions.

 *input.txt* must contain already tokenized, with the same method as the training data.
-Here, validation data can be used
+Here, part of validation data will be used:
 ```bash
 head data/wikitext-103-raw/wiki.valid.bpe | cut -d" " -f-15 > data/lm_input.txt
 ```